 How Many Health Specialties Professors Work in Massachusetts?

-3,460 people worked as Health Specialties Professors in 2018 in this state.
+In Massachusetts, there were 3,460 people working as Health Specialties Professors in the year 2018.

 There were 3,920 Health Specialties Professors employed in this state in 2017.

 That’s a decline of 460 jobs between 2017 and 2018.

 The typical state has 2,760 Health Specialties Professors working in it, which means Massachusetts has more Health Specialties Professors than average.

 Jobs for Health Specialties Professors in this state are growing at a rate of 29.9% which is faster than the nationwide estimated projection of 25.9%.

 The BLS is projecting 430 annual Health Specialties Professors job openings in Massachusetts, and 4,870 total jobs in the year 2026.